getodk/docs/odkx-src/sync-endpoint-manual-setup.rst

     $ docker build --pull -t odk/phpldapadmin phpldapadmin

-  11. Enter your hostname in the :code:`security.server.hostname` field in the :file:`security.properties` file (under the directory :file:`config/sync-endpoint`).
+  11. Enter your hostname in the :code:`security.server.hostname` field (if such field doesn't exists, create one at the bottom of file) in the :file:`security.properties` file (under the directory :file:`config/sync-endpoint`).
 You can also choose to enable :ref:`Anonymous access<sync-anonymous>` on your ODK-X Sync Endpoint by configuring the same :file:`security.properties` file.

-  12. If you're not using the standard ports (80 for *HTTP* and 443 for *HTTPS*) enter the ports you're using in the :code:`security.server.port` and :code:`security.server.securePort` fields in the :file:`security.properties`.
-Then edit the **ports** section under the **sync** section in :file:`docker-compose.yml` to be :code:`YOUR_PORT:8080`.
+  12. If you're not using the standard ports (80 for *HTTP* and 443 for *HTTPS*) enter the ports you're using in the :code:`security.server.port` and :code:`security.server.securePort` fields in the :file:`security.properties` (if such a field doesn't exists, create it at the bottom of file).
+Then add or edit the **ports** section under the **sync** section in :file:`docker-compose.yml` to be :code:`YOUR_PORT:8080`.

     .. note::